anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Life is 10% what happens to you and 90% how you react to it.
+Quote: It is not wisdom but Authority that makes a law.

-By: Chuck Swindoll
+By: Thomas Hobbes